pfabrici/vagrant-confluent/README.md

 Node Configuration
 ------------
+All three nodes base on a core Centos 7.
+They are configured to get 2GB RAM so you will need >= 6GB RAM for the cluster.
 The nodes are members of a "Private Network".
-They have IPs
+These IPs are assigned to node names :

 |Nodename | IP-Adress|
 |-------| ---------|